CivicActions/ssp-toolkit/docs/controls/SA.md

 CivicActions has developed, documented and disseminated to personnel a system and services acquisition policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained by the CivicActions System and Services Acquisition (SA) Policy document that can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs/>.

+##### Project

+The Project complies with the None.
+The Project will identify new threats/vulnerabilities and technologies that may require updating of solicitation documents.

+This is Agency common control.
+More data about implementation can be obtained from the Agency common control catalog.

 ### SA-2: Allocation Of Resources

 ```text